ChethanSuresh/travelplaces/README.md

-# travelplaces
-List of all travel places
+# List Of All Travel Places

+- One day outing
+- Breakfast/Lunch rides